-95. The current informal practices prevailing in the recycling of decommissioned PCB electrical equipment, the very widespread use of plastic bags and various electronic equipment and the like have generated a huge amount of hazardous waste.
+95. The current informal practices prevailing in the recycling of decommissioned PCB electrical equipment, the very widespread use of plastic bags and various electronic equipments and the like have generated a huge amount of hazardous waste.
 These will require ESM to reduce the risk of exposure to PCBs and UP-POPs.
 Output 2.3 is built on activities which will result in a scaling-up of the current informal practices to ESM based micro and small enterprises making use of a realistic PPP model (public sector will enact the laws and licensing policies and the private sector will perform the market based operations).
 The output would target on certain recyclable wastes and organize this sector needs and eventually render formal the informal activities and current recycling practices through enterprise development.

-Activities Responsibility Activity 2.3.1: Identify the informal collection system of PCBs and used oil and perform environmental audits to determine the need for enhancing collection and channelling of the PCBs streams on an ESM manner in line with GEF/UNEP Pilot Project in the Sub-region. national consultants, power utilities
+Activities Responsibility Activity 2.3.1: Identify the informal collection system of PCBs and used oil and perform environmental audits to determine the need for enhancing collection and channelling of the PCBs streams on an ESM manner in line with GEF/UNEP Pilot Project in the Sub-region.
+UNIDO, Subcontracted national consultants, power utilities Activity 2.3.2: Conduct a survey on existing concepts for plastic waste management including the reuse of waste plastic bags as raw material for various articles (bags, ropes, civil engineering materials, etc.).
+UNIDO, National project team, Academia Activity 2.3.3: Develop a concept for plastic waste management including the reuse of waste plastic bags as raw material for various articles (bags, ropes, civil engineering materials, etc. UNIDO, National project team, National consultants Activity 2.3.4: Support the creation of a national Micro- or Small Enterprise for an environmentally sound recycling of plastic bags UNIDO, National project team, Project focal point, Academia Activity 2.3.5: Investigate the current informal paper and e- waste management and the management of other halogenated solid and liquid waste UNIDO, National project team, Project focal point, Academia ,research institutions, NGOs Activity 2.3.6:Provide support for activities to prevent irrational dumping and open burning of paper and other halogenated solid and liquid wastes UNIDO, National project team, Project focal point, Academia

-Activities Responsibility Activity 2.3.2: Conduct a survey on existing concepts for plastic waste management including the reuse of waste plastic bags as raw material for various articles (bags, ropes, civil engineering materials etc.).
-National project team, UNIDO Academia Activity 2.3.3: Develop a concept for plastic waste management including the reuse of waste plastic bags as raw material for various articles (bags, ropes, civil engineering materials, etc.) National project team, UNIDO Private investors Activity 2.3.4: Support the creation of a national Micro- or Small Enterprise for an environmentally sound recycling of plastic bags UNIDO, National project team, Academia Activity 2.3.5: Investigate the current informal paper and e- waste management and the management of other halogenated solid and liquid waste NIP Focal point, NCC, UNIDO, Research institutions, NGOs Activity 2.3.6:Provide support for activities to prevent irrational dumping and open burning of paper and other halogenated solid and liquid wastes SC Focal points, NCC, Research institutions Activity 2.3.7: Support PPP model for creation of a national Micro- or Small Enterprise for an environmentally sound recycling of paper and e-wastes in the sub-region SC Focal Point, NCC, Governments, private
+Activities Responsibility Activity 2.3.7: Support PPP model for creation of a national Micro- or Small Enterprise for an environmentally sound recycling of paper and e-wastes in the sub-region.
+National project team, Project focal point, Academia, UNIDO